theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/Synapse_PolyBase.md

     CREATE DATABASE SCOPED CREDENTIAL AzureStorageCredential
     WITH
     IDENTITY = 'MOCID',
-    SECRET = 'Your storage account key';
+    SECRET = 'Your storage account key'
     ```
     >**Note**: Make sure that the script has is connected to **DWDB** and uses the database **DWDB**.